deadlyvipers/dojo_rules/introduction.md

 I'm Omar.
-My favorite part of Codeschool is RoR
+My favorite part of Codeschool is Ruby